buraglio/resume/Nick-Buraglio-Resume.md

 #### Co-Chair IETF IPv6 Operations working group - 2023 - Present

-- Co-chair the operational IPv6 working group for the Internet Engineering Task Force.
+- [Co-chair](https://datatracker.ietf.org/person/Nick%20Buraglio) the [operational IPv6 working group (v6ops)](https://datatracker.ietf.org/group/v6ops/about/) for the Internet Engineering Task Force (IETF).
 Solicit input from network operators and users to identify operational issues with IPv6 networks, and determine solutions or workarounds to those issues.
 Solicit discussion and documentation of the issues and opportunities in IPv6-only operation, and of the resulting innovations.
 Full Charter can be found [here](https://datatracker.ietf.org/doc/charter-ietf-v6ops/)

 #### Architecture Engineer, Planning and Architecture Group, Energy Sciences Network (ESnet) - 2013 - Present

 - Member of a distributed team responsible for all aspects of an international high performance network connecting all US Department of Energy sites and other research and education networks

-- Member of the planning and architecture team responsible for strategy and architecture
+- Member of the planning and architecture team responsible for strategy and architecture for an international high performance network

-- Provide prototyping, support, assessment, and expertise for disruptive technologies
+- Provide prototyping, support, assessment, and expertise for new and disruptive technologies

 - Act as security strategist for internal and externally facing services

 - Guide framework and policy on change management process

-- Present to community as subject matter expert on various topics including but not limited to IPv6, SDN/SDX, performance analytics, and open perimeter security architectures
+- Present to community as a subject-matter expert on various topics including but not limited to IPv6, performance analytics, Segment Routing, and open perimeter security architectures

 - Manage vendor relationships